matias-ceau/scripts/docs/scripts/utils_update_symlinks.sh.md

 #### Overview

-The `utils_update_symlinks.sh` script facilitates the management of symlinks in the `~/.local/bin` directory.
-It ensures that all executable scripts located in a specified source directory (defined by the `$SCRIPTS` environment variable) are symlinked properly.
-The script also removes any broken symlinks, avoiding clutter and potential execution errors.
+This script automates the management of symbolic links in the user's `~/.local/bin` directory.
+It performs the following functions:

-Key functionalities include:
+1. Initializes a CSV log for symlink creation and maintenance, backing up any previous logs.
+2. Cleans up broken symlinks in the target directory.
+3. Creates symlinks for scripts located in the specified source directory (`$SCRIPTS`), avoiding conflicts with existing symlinks.
+4. Logs created symlinks to a CSV file and outputs the contents in a user-friendly format.

-- Logging successful operations and errors to a specified log file.
+Logging is done through color-coded messages in the terminal as well as by appending logs into a specified log file.
-- Automatic creation of symlinks for new scripts while checking for conflicts.
-- Maintenance of a CSV file that lists all active symlinks and their original paths, providing an easy reference for users.

 ---